Alcibiades: Reinstatement as an Athenian general

-At his first speech to the assembled troops, Alcibiades complained bitterly about the circumstances of his exile, but the largest part of the speech consisted of boasting about his influence with Tissaphernes.
-The primary motives of his speech were to make the oligarchs at Athens afraid of him and to increase his credit with the army at Samos.
+In his first speech to the assembled troops, Alcibiades complained bitterly about the circumstances of his exile, but most of the speech was boasting of his influence with Tissaphernes.
+The primary motives of his speech were to make the oligarchs at Athens fear him and to increase his credit with the army at Samos.
 Upon hearing his speech the troops immediately elected him general alongside Thrasybulus and the others.
-In fact, he roused them so much that they proposed to sail at once for Piraeus and attack the oligarchs in Athens.
-It was primarily Alcibiades, along with Thrasybulus, who calmed the people and showed them the folly of this proposal, which would have sparked civil war and led to the immediate defeat of Athens.
+He roused them so much that they proposed to sail at once for Piraeus and attack the oligarchs in Athens.
+It was primarily Alcibiades, along with Thrasybulus, who calmed the people and showed them the folly of this proposal, which would have sparked civil war and would have led to the immediate defeat of Athens.
 Shortly after Alcibiades's reinstatement as an Athenian general, the government of the Four Hundred was overthrown and replaced by a broader oligarchy, which would eventually give way to democracy.

 Presently Alcibiades sailed to Tissaphernes with a detachment of ships.
 According to Plutarch, the supposed purpose of this mission was to stop the Persian fleet from coming to the aid of the Peloponnesians.
 Thucydides is in agreement with Plutarch that the Persian fleet was at Aspendus and that Alcibiades told the troops he would bring the fleet to their side or prevent it from coming at all, but Thucydides further speculates that the real reason was to flaunt his new position to Tissaphernes and try to gain some real influence over him.
 According to the historian, Alcibiades had long known that Tissaphernes never meant to bring the fleet at all.